-Physics 1A: covers the core subjects of mechanics, waves and optics, and the physical properties of matter, including laboratory skills.
+- Physics 1A: covers the core elements of mechanics, waves and optics, laboratory work, and the physical properties of matter.

-Physics 1B: covers an introduction to quantum physics, the mechanics of rotation and gravity, and lasers, including laboratory skills.
+- Physics 1B: covers an introduction to quantum physics, the mechanics of rotation and gravity, lasers, and includes laboratory skills.

 Students are required to take the following compulsory modules in their second year:

-Physics 2A: covers mechanics, special relativity, oscillations and thermal physics, including laboratory skills.
+- Physics 2A: covers mechanics, special relativity, oscillations, thermal physics, and laboratory skills.

-Physics 2B: covers quantum physics, electricity, magnetism and classical waves, including laboratory skills.
+- Physics 2B: covers quantum physics, electricity, magnetism and classical waves, and laboratory skills.

 You will also take ‘Transferable Skills for Physicists’ which provides training and practice in advanced written and oral communication skills, problem solving and teamwork.

-During fourth and fifth year, you will take advanced research-led modules in your chosen speciality.
-Advanced modules offered in the past include:
+You will take advanced research-led modules in your chosen speciality.
+Advanced modules offered in the past have covered the following topics:

 In fifth year, you will also undertake an advanced physics project on a topic selected from an offered list and with supervision by a member of academic staff.
 Projects are often run within the School’s research laboratories, and sometimes lead to publications in the scientific literature.

-Physics modules are taught through a combination of lectures, tutorials and laboratory work.
+Physics modules are taught through a combination of lectures, tutorials, workshops and laboratory work.

-In both first and second year, each module typically consists of four to five lectures per week (20 to 150 students), along with one problem-solving workshop, one small group tutorial (4 to 8 students), and 2.5 hours in the teaching laboratory.
+In both first and second year, each physics module typically consists of four to five lectures per week (around 120 to 150 students), along with one problem-solving workshop, one small group tutorial (7 to 11 students), and 2.5 hours in the teaching laboratory.
 Laboratory work is usually undertaken in pairs in first year and individually in second year.

-At Honours level, modules typically consist of three lectures per week (5 to 100 students), along with tutorials (5 to 9 students).
-There are two physics lab modules, in each of which students work two afternoons a week in the lab exploring aspects of physics and developing lab skills.
+At Honours level, modules typically consist of three lectures per week (5 to 140 students), along with tutorials (5 to 11 students).
+There are two physics lab modules in which students work two afternoons a week in the lab exploring aspects of physics and developing lab skills.